2021 VARIETIES (150 lb minimum order size)

 This early yellow skin, yellow flesh variety produces round to oval tubers that are excellent for boiling or baking.
 Colomba can be distinguished from other varieties due to its exceptional taste and interesting texture, which provides a wide range of uses and can be harvested early due to early skin set.
 It is also fairly resistant to common scab.

-Dark Red Norland
+Dark Red Norland - SOLD OUT

 This early red skin, white flesh variety produces round tubers that are very good for boiling, French Frying and chipping (best at harvest) and fair for baking.
 This high yielding variety is good for the early fresh market and home gardens.
 Dark Red Norland adapt well to different soils however are sensitive to drought and susceptible to skinning and bruising if harvested before maturity.
 They seldom produces tubers that are irregular in shape, knobby or growth cracked.
 Tubers are not subject to internal defects like hollow heart, internal necrosis and vascular discoloration and are moderately resistant to common scab.